18.6 Structures of the Female Reproductive System

 Female Reproductive Organs

-The female reproductive system is made up of internal and external organs that function to produce haploid female gametes called ova (or oocytes), secrete female sex hormones (such as ), and carry and give birth to a .
-The internal female reproductive organs include the vagina, , , and .
-The external organs — collectively called the — include the and .
+The female reproductive system is made up of internal and external organs that function to produce haploid female gametes called ova (or oocytes), secrete female sex hormones (such as estrogen), and carry and give birth to a fetus.
+The internal female reproductive organs include the vagina, uterus, oviducts, and ovaries.
+The external organs — collectively called the vulva — include the clitoris and labia.

-The is an elastic, muscular canal leading from its opening in the vulva to the neck of the uterus, called the .
+The vagina is an elastic, muscular canal leading from its opening in the vulva to the neck of the uterus, called the cervix.
 It is about 7.5 cm (about 3 in) long at the front, and about 9 cm (3.5 in) long at the back.
-The vagina accommodates the penis and is the site where are usually ejaculated during sexual intercourse.
+The vagina accommodates the penis and is the site where sperm are usually ejaculated during sexual intercourse.
 In the context of pregnancy and natural (vaginal) childbirth, the vagina is referred to as the birth canal.
-In addition, it channels the flow of menstrual blood from the .
+In addition, it channels the flow of menstrual blood from the uterus.

 Structure of the Vagina

-Muscles and ligaments support the vagina within the .
-The vagina itself is made up of several layers of fibrous and muscular tissues and lined with .
+Muscles and ligaments support the vagina within the pelvic cavity.
+The vagina itself is made up of several layers of fibrous and muscular tissues and lined with mucous membranes.
 Folds in the mucosa provide the vagina with extra surface area so it can stretch in both length and width during intercourse or childbirth.
 The elasticity of the vagina and the extra mucosa allow it to stretch to many times its normal diameter in order to deliver a baby.

 Bacteria and pH in the Vagina